-- 2.02 No person shall operate a motorized vehicle on the VRTC except for Snowmobiles, or recreational off-highway vehicles, subject to the following conditions: - a) No person shall operate a Snowmobile unless it is properly licensed and insured. - b) No person shall operate a Snowmobile without exhibiting proof of membership in the Ontario Federation of Snowmobile Clubs.
+- 2.02 No person shall operate a motorized vehicle on the VRTC except for Snowmobiles, or All-Terrain Vehicles or recreational off-highway vehicles, subject to the following conditions: - a) No person shall operate a Snowmobile unless it is properly licensed and insured. - b) No person shall operate a Snowmobile without exhibiting proof of membership in the Ontario Federation of Snowmobile Clubs.